Information for Upper-Division Transfer Students Not Offered Admission - Fall 2015 (As of March 17, 2015)

 The reason for the appeal, a short narrative describing the nature of the appeal, all collegiate transcripts, and courses currently in progress are required to appeal.

 A single letter of recommendation (optional) from a source who can speak to the student's academic strengths can also be included with the appeal.
 Multiple letters of recommendation will not be considered.

-Decisions will be communicated no later than the week of May 13, 2013, and students will be required to meet the Statement of Intent to Register deadline of June 1 to accept their offer of admission.
+Decisions will be communicated no later than the week of May 16, 2014, and students who are admitted will be required to meet the Statement of Intent to Register deadline of June 1 to accept their offer of admission.